 Plus, you don't have to worry if you're vegan, lactose intolerant, soy or gluten sensitive.
 Hemp milk is a great milk alternative for dairy milk so you can enjoy the benefits without any side effects.
 It's also used as a substitute for almond milk, soy milk, rice milk, and others.
 Make hemp milk intake a habit and you're sure to get all the goodness of hemp!

-How to Make Homemade Hemp Milk
+How to Make Vegan Hemp Milk

-It's pretty easy to make the basic hemp milk since it's just a combination of water and hemp seeds.
+It's pretty easy to make a basic hemp milk since it's just a combination of water and hemp seeds.
 But, you can add a variety of ingredients and recipes to add a bit of flavor.

 - 1 cup hemp seeds, hulled